chileweb76/My-Tarot-Readings/FIXES_APPLIED.md

 2. **Image Upload**: Upload to Vercel Blob via `/api/readings/:id/blob/upload`
 3. **Reading Update**: Backend automatically updates reading record with blob URL

+## Verification

+✅ **Server Startup**: Server now starts without "Cannot access 'authenticateUser'" errors
+✅ **Health Endpoint**: Basic API functionality confirmed working
+✅ **No Syntax Errors**: All files pass linting and compilation

 ## Testing

-To verify the fixes:
+To verify the fixes work end-to-end:

-1. **JWT Authentication**: Check logs for successful auth without SubtleCrypto errors
+1. **Authentication**: Test login and API calls - should work without SubtleCrypto errors
 2. **Tags**: Create a reading with selected tags and verify they appear in the database
 3. **Images**: Upload an image during reading creation and verify it's stored in Vercel Blob and linked to reading